MicrosoftDocs/cloud-adoption-framework/docs/strategy/partner-alignment.md

 [Azure Migrate and Modernize](https://azure.microsoft.com/migration/migration-modernization-program/) provides a mixture of technical skill building, step-by-step guidance, free migration tools, and potential offers to reduce migration costs.

-The program uses FastTrack for Azure and Azure solution providers to improve customer success during migration.
+Microsoft uses FastTrack for Azure and Azure solution providers to improve customer success during migration.

-Watch this short video to get an overview.
+Watch this short video of how Azure Migrate and Modernize can help you:

 <!-- markdownlint-disable MD034 -->